thompson-tomo/doctoc/README.md

 - no limit is placed on Markdown-formatted headings,
 - whereas headings from embedded HTML are limited to 4 levels.

+### Specifying the required number of headers to trigger toc generation

+Use the `--requiredHeaders` option to specify the minimum items required to be in a table of contents for it to be included in a markdown page.

+By default,

+- The required items is set to 1

 ### Printing to stdout

 You can print to stdout by using the `-s` or `--stdout` option.